 Section 1.
-When performance appraisals are prepared by the employee's immediate supervisor and the next higher supervisor, the results of the combined appraisal shall be transmitted to the employee in the form of a copy of the performance appraisal.
+When performance appraisals are prepared by the employee's supervisor, the results shall be transmitted to the employee.

 Section 2.
-No information reflecting critically upon an employee shall be placed in the personnel file of the employee that does not bear either the signature or initials of the employee, or the certificate of the Employer's representative that the employee was shown the material and refused to sign it.
-A copy of any such materials shall be furnished to the employee upon request.
-If the employee desires to submit a written statement in explanation or mitigation of any remark on the performance appraisal form, the statement shall be statement shall be attached to the rating form in the personnel file.
+Performance appraisals are not subject to the grievance procedure.
+No information reflecting critically upon an employee in their performance appraisal shall be placed in the personnel file of the employee that does not bear either the signature or initials of the employee, or the certificate of the Employer's representative that the employee was shown the material and refused to sign it and the signature of the supervisor.
+If the employee desires to submit a written statement in explanation or mitigation of any remark on the performance appraisal form, the statement shall be attached.
 The statement shall be signed and dated by the employee and by the immediate supervisor.